-Most maps are based on a 2% AEP event.
-This is something that has a 2% chance of happening in any given year so it is likely that such an event hasn't occurred while you have been at the property.
+Most maps are based on a 1% or 2% AEP event which means they only have a 1% or 2% chance of happening in any given year.
+This means it’s unlikely that such an event has occurred while you have been at the property.
 However, there are cases where flood maps are incorrect e.g. a property is clearly higher than the flood level.
 In these cases, we can have maps corrected.

 Why does Council have information about flooding outside of the District Plan?